YangLi1/01_Git_and_Intro/README.md

 [4.
 Read the input one line at a time and write each line to the output if it is not a duplicate of some previous input line.]

-In order to find out whether or not a line is unique, both USet and SSet require a line to compare with he whole file.
+In order to find out whether or not a line is unique, both USet and SSet require comparisons.
 But if we use SSet, we could sort the lines.
-Once they are in order, we point remove the duplicated lines in a very quick process.
+Once they are in order, we point remove the duplicated lines by comparing neighbouring lines.
+	function void unDuplicatedLines
+		sort all the lines and put into a set s for(int i =0; i< s.size-2, i++)
+				compare whether two lines are equal (duplicated) by comparing s(i) and s(i+1) if the two lines are duplicated
+					remove one of them
+		print set s
 [5.
 Read the input one line at a time and write each line to the output only if you have already read this line before]

-Implements SSet.
-Same as problem 4, it is easier to find if two lines are duplicated when they are sorted.
-We only need to compare their neighbour lines, see if they are duplicated, and move to the next two lines for comparison.
+The same as problem 4, we can use SSet.
+After sort the set, we could compare the first two lines, and if they are duplicated, we print them out.
+Otherwise, we compare the second line to the third line, if they are duplicated, we print them out, otherwise, we remove the second line.

 [6.
 Read the entire input one line at at time.
 Then output all lines sorted by length, with the shortest lines first. ]